ChristophGeske/AppCoder/README.md

 ---

-## 🚀 Get Started with the First Release!
+## 🚀 Get Started with the Early Alpha Release!

 **The First AppCoder Version is ready for you to test!**